PrashikSawant/Supply-Chain-Case-Study/README.md

 - Within schedule - If shipped within the scheduled number of days
 - On time - If shipped exactly as per schedule
 - Upto 2 days of delay - If shipped beyond schedule but delay upto 2 days
-- Beyond 2 days of delay - If shipped beyond schedule with delay beyond 2 days Which shipping mode was observed to have the greatest number of delayed orders?
+- Beyond 2 days of delay - If shipped beyond schedule with delay beyond 2 days<br>
+Which shipping mode was observed to have the greatest number of delayed orders?
 ```sql
 with new_table as (